joaojmendes/Copilot-for-M365-Plugins-Samples/README.md

-# Copilot for Microsoft 365 samples
+# Microsoft 365 Copilot samples

 This repository contains samples that show how to write [agents and plugins for Microsoft 365 Copilot](https://learn.microsoft.com/microsoft-365-copilot/extensibility/).